Franco-Provençal: Number of speakers

 In rural areas of the cantons of Valais and Fribourg in Switzerland, various dialects are spoken as a second language by about 7,000 residents (figures for Switzerland: Lewis, 2009).
 In the other cantons of Romandie where Franco-Provençal dialects used to be spoken, they are now all but extinct.

 Until the mid-19th century, Franco-Provençal dialects were the most widely spoken language in their domain in France.
 Today, regional vernaculars are limited to a small number of speakers in secluded towns.
-A 2002 report by the INED (Institut national d'études démographiques) states that the language loss by generation: "the proportion of fathers who did not usually speak to their 5-year-old children in the language that their own father usually spoke in to them at the same age" was 90%.
-This was a greater loss than any other language in France, a loss called "critical".
+A 2002 report by the INED (Institut national d'études démographiques) states that the language loss by generation was 90%, made up of: "the proportion of fathers who did not usually speak to their 5-year-old children in the language that their own father usually spoke in to them at the same age".
+This was a greater loss than undergone by any other language in France, a loss called "critical".
 The report estimated that fewer than 15,000 speakers in France were handing down some knowledge of Franco-Provençal to their children (figures for France: Héran, Filhon, & Deprez, 2002; figure 1, 1-C, p.
 2).